crowding/ansible-role-audio/notes.md

     The Ethernet adapter sits on the USB bus, which further constrains bandwidth.
 And newer Raspberry Pi devices have continued to put the ethernet adapter on USB.
 * [One 7-port USB 2.0 hub][dlink].
-This was initially required because of
+This was initially required because
-  the Raspi's USB shenanigans (i.e. use a proper active hub to better while the Raspberry Pi offers three or four USB ports,
+  of the Raspi's USB shenanigans (it actually has only one USB tranceiver connected to a PASSIVE hub!
+So communicating with a USB1.1 device on one port eats all the time slices that could be used communicating with faster devices.
+An active hub will do rate conversion which helps with this.)
 * A few USB audio DACs.
 I have a few Griffin iMics, which have the interesting property that they clock themselves off the USB port rather than an internal clock -- this means you can run more than